ENSpunks/LLC/README.md

 ## Benefits of Limited Liability

 An immediate benefit that LLCs provide is limited liability legal protections for owners.
-In this context, an owner of a self-custody crypto wallet can use a tokenized LLC to minimize the owner's risk of potential liabilitiy to the their contributions to the LLC crypto wallet.
+In this context, an owner of a self-custody crypto wallet can use a tokenized LLC to minimize the owner's risk of potential liability to the their contributions to the LLC crypto wallet.

 Below are illustrative examples of the legal risks and benefits of limited liability protections in the context of the real world and a example blockchain based counter-part:

 ### Real World Example:
 Bob owns a house, a car, a bank account, and crypto wallet wallets.
 Bob also has a bakery, Bob's Bakery.
 Alice slips and falls in Bob's Bakery breaking her bones.
 Alice sues Bob personally because Bob did not have an LLC, or other legal entity protecting Bob.
-Alice gets a judgement against Bob, which she can collect against Bob's personal assests including his house, car, bank account and crypto wallet.
-If Bob had an LLC, then Bob's would not have been a party to Alice's lawsuit, and Bob and his assets would have been protected from the judgment and his liabilityed would have beem limited to the amount he invested in Bob's Bakery.
+Alice gets a judgment against Bob, which she can collect against Bob's personal assests including his house, car, bank account and crypto wallet.
+If Bob had an LLC, then Bob's would not have been a party to Alice's lawsuit, and Bob and his assets would have been protected from the judgment and his liabilities would have beem limited to the amount he invested in Bob's Bakery.

 ### Crypto Wallet Example:
 Bob owns a house, car, a bank account, and crypto wallet.
 Bob purchased the Defi DAO token.
 Alice used DeFi DAO DeX to swap some tokens and due to an exploit her wallet was drained of 10 cryptopunks and 100ETH.
 Alice sues and in the lawsuit Alice and names everyone with a cryptowallet that holds DeFi DAO token a personal defendant, alledging DeFi DAO was legally a General Partnership and holders of the DeFi DAO token could be subject to joint and several liablity for her damages.
 This was the legal issue in [Sarcuni v. bZx DAO](https://storage.courtlistener.com/recap/gov.uscourts.casd.732409/gov.uscourts.casd.732409.49.0.pdf), where the US Disctrict Court ruled the holders of DAO tokens could be subject to joint and several liablility for DAO losses.
 This means each if Bob were doxxed or identifiable, he could be personally named in Alice's lawsuit and Alice could then collect the entire judgment against Bob and Alice could even attach Bob's house, car, bank account and crypto wallet to satisfy the judgment.
 Then it would be Bob's responsibility to get the other defendants to pay him for their share of the judgment.